-Fortunately, there are models available on the market to accommodate cardiac procedures and peripheral procedures.
-Some systems are even flexible enough to do a little of both.
-This brief comparison will explore the field of view (FoV) of systems for each of these specialties and give a few popular examples of each from leading manufacturers.
+Fortunately, there are models available on the market to accommodate either end of the spectrum, with some systems even flexible enough to do a little of everything in between.
+This brief comparison will explore the field of view (FoV) of systems for the cardiac and peripheral specialties and give a few popular examples of each from leading manufacturers.

-Which Digital Cath Lab is BEST for My Caseload?
+Which Digital Cath Lab is Best for My Caseload?